sahyagiri/DistinctKeywords/README.md

 3. French (on test.
 Need support from native speakers).
 4. Italian (on test.
 Need support from native speakers).
 5. Portuguese (on test.
 Need support from native speakers).
+6. Spanish (on test.
+Need support from native speakers).

 ##  Installation Instructions